-When you pursue continuing training to become a master craftsman or certified engineer, for example, you may be entitled to financial support in the form of a Meister-BAföG.
+When you pursue continuing training to become a master craftsman or certified engineer, for example, you may be entitled to a form of financial support called Aufstiegs-BAföG.
 You

 - Studying: After completing your vocational training you may also start a degree course at a higher education institution.
 For this purpose, you are usually required to hold a higher education entrance qualification – a school-leaving certificate that allows you to study at a higher education institution in your country of origin.
 There are exceptions, however: The German Meister qualification also entitles you to study any subject you like at German universities.
 If you do not hold the title of Meister, but have worked in your occupation for several years, you may be allowed to study certain subjects that are closely related to the vocation you trained for.
 The best thing to do is to ask the university you want to apply to what their specific admission requirements are.